acedev0816/about/README.md

 -To Acer!!!(Urgent must be done at 4p.m)

-Tech call has to be done tomorrow.(we are getting really close to getting a job)
+Tech call has to be done today.(we are getting really close to getting a job)

 About Ethereum, Solidity, Smart contract.